zizdlp/zbook/README.md

 ## Deployment

 For privacy and other reasons (for private repositories, you may need to input an access token; although GitHub supports fine-grained access tokens that can grant specific permissions to specific repositories, such as read-only), we encourage you to deploy ZBook yourself.
 You can use docker-compose or a k8s cluster for deployment.
-For details, please refer to the [ZBook User Guide](https://github.com/zizdlp/zbook-user-guide).
+For details, please refer to the [ZBook Documentation](https://github.com/zizdlp/zbook-docs).

 ## License